The Future is Lesbian!

 International Day for the Elimination of Violence Against Women

-Of no doubt, we strive and seek quality, fairness, and order.
-The quality and the luxury of receiving such materials that do not only aid us in survival but also allow us to experience the finesse of what we desire to have being treated with fairness and genuine treatment to every person we know and to get to know yet with our uniqueness and very self.
 The order and union with every person we are with through every journey and situation However, not all have experienced these kinds of treatments.
 Not all experience equality, justice, and peace.
 And most of them, sadly, are women.

 A Eulogy to Litfest